 Debt is something that comes with lots of complications and negativity.
-Still some people find debt as a way of living.
+Still, some people find debt as a way of living.
 Sometimes, debts can get so excessive that no matter how much you try, you just cannot pay them off, which leaves you with the only option of declaring bankruptcy.

 Better financial management throughout your life can make you avoid living off debts.
-Even if you acquire debts for some important reasons, you need to ensure an efficient debt management in order to prevent yourself from bankruptcy.
+Even if you acquire debts for some important reasons, you need to ensure efficient debt management in order to prevent yourself from bankruptcy.

 Here are 7 essential tips on avoiding bankruptcy.

 Selling your assets is the first thing you should be doing as soon as you see signs of you not being able to make regular debt payments.
 These assets can be anything – jewelry, furniture, other household items, etc. Sell them and use the money to pay off debts in order to avoid bankruptcy.

 You need to be smart with your approach towards paying off your debts.
 Prioritize your debts with respect to the interest rate.
 Try paying off those debts first that have a higher interest rate, with the money you acquire by selling your assets or some other means.
 Your debt management knowledge will come into play here.

 Take a good look at your monthly household expenses.
 If you want to avoid bankruptcy, cut down any such expense that you can do without, such as cable TV.
 Once your financial crisis passes, you can always get back to your original lifestyle.